All Gailey Eye Clinic Locations will reopen on May 18th. View Information for Patients

-As part of their retinal evaluation, many patients will undergo fundus photographs and fluorescein angiography.
+As part of their retinal evaluation, many patients will undergo testing methods like fundus photographs and fluorescein angiography.
 Fundus photographs are color photographs of the retina in which a high-magnification camera is used to photograph the back of the eye, its blood vessels and tissues.
 These photographs allow the doctor to study the back of the eye and, for patients with a chronic eye problem , document the eye for future reference.

 A fluorescein angiogram combines a fluorescent dye with rapid-sequence photography to study the blood flow, vessels and tissues of the retina.
 After the fluorescein dye is injected into an arm vein, 30 to 60 photos are taken as the dye passes through the blood vessels of the retina, allowing the doctor to identify problem areas of the retina or retinal blood vessels.
 The entire test takes about 45 minutes.

 Fluorescein is a relatively safe dye.
 As with any injected medicine, there is a small risk of an allergic reaction.
 However, unlike the dye used for CT scans, heart angiograms and kidney studies, fluorescein dye contains no iodine.
 Therefore, the risk of allergic reactions or kidney problems from the injection is much lower.
 Patients who have allergies to iodine dyes can safely receive the fluorescein injection.